ProofGeneral/proofgeneral.github.io/index.md

 ---
 layout: page
 title: Proof General
-subtitle: PG is a generic Emacs interface for proof assistants.
+subtitle: A generic Emacs interface for proof assistants.
 ---

 ## What is Proof General?